akehir/material-icons/projects/material-icons-lib/README.md

 Use the cool icons from Material in your app, fully tree-shaked and only loaded when necessary.
 Injected into the dom, and therefore IE compatible.

+# Deprecated!

+Unfortunately material icons are not provided in a nice format that we can parse into a library anymore.
+Therefore I'm deprecating this library.
+Just use the official: https://material.angular.io/components/icon/overview

 ## Live Demo
 The live demo can be found at https://material-icons.akehir.com.